urbanairship/python-library/docs/push.rst

    push.send()

-Notice that you do not include a notification, as that is already defined by the template.
+Note that you do not include a notification, as that is already defined by the template.
 Instead, you include merge data, which is made up of the template ID and the field substitutions.
 The example above sends to a particular iOS channel.